alwaysmeticulous/meticulous-sdk/packages/redaction/README.md

 ];
 ```

-If you update MyComplexApiType to add a new 'name'string field:
+If you update MyComplexApiType to add a new `name` string field:

 ```ts
 interface MyComplexApiType {